-- 1. Transfer to Arkansas State University's Agriculture program and successfully complete the baccalaureate degree in Agriculture. - 2.
-Use the skills and abilities leaned in and congruent with the philosophy of general education so that graduates may become lifelong learners.
+- 1. Transfer to Arkansas State or Arkansas Tech University Agriculture program and successfully complete the baccalaureate degree in Agriculture. - 2.
+Use the skills and abilities learned in and congruent with the philosophy of general education so that graduates may become lifelong learners.

-Additionally, the graduate will complete the learning outcomes identified within the General Education Component.
+Additionally, the graduates will complete the learning outcomes identified within the General Education Component.

-Social Science (12 hours) ECON2313 Introduction to Microeconomics ECON2323 Introduction to Macroeconomics

-Select one course from the following: GEOG2013 Introduction to Geography HIST1003 World Civilization I HIST1013 World Civilization II PSYC2003 General Psychology SOCI2013 Introduction to Sociology
+Social Science (12 hours) ECON2313 Introduction to Microeconomics ECON2323 Introduction to Macroeconomics English/Communications (9 hours ) COMM1313 Communications ENGL1013 English Composition I ENGL1023 English Composition II Select one course from the following: GEOG2013 Introduction to Geography HIST1003 World Civilization I HIST1013 World Civilization II PSYC2003 General Psychology SOCI2013 Introduction to Sociology